 3. Ensure you are well-prepared for the recovery process

 – The neutering for a male tends to be less painful while the spaying for the female is more invasive.
 We will typically hospitalize them overnight for aided feeding and intensive monitoring.
-Your vet may prescribe painkiller or supplement to help your rabbit until they regain their appetite (See ‘First Aid’ section).
+Your vet may prescribe painkillers or supplements to help your rabbit until they regain their appetite (See ‘First Aid’ section).